HaqIslam

 Imam Tirmizi

 IMAM TIRMIZI (R.A) 209 A.H. – 279 A.H.
-Imaam Tirmizi (R.A.) was born during the reign of the Abbasid Khalifa Mamoon al Rasheed.
+Imam Tirmizi (R.A.) was born during the reign of the Abbasid Khalifa Mamoon al Rasheed.
 The Abbasid Caliphate, despite its brilliant contributions to Islaam, brought along with it many thorny problems.
 Greek Philosophy had a free flow into the Islamic world.
 This was fully sanctioned by the government until eventually it declared the Mu’tazila school of thought as the state religion.
 Anyone who opposed the Mu’tazila school of thought would be opposing

 Read more